How can you change your supplier?

 The supplier switching process

-To facilitate the supplier switching process, when the contract is being signed you can provide the selected new supplier with a power of attorney to represent you.
+To facilitate the supplier switching process, it is possible to provide the selected new supplier with a power of attorney to represent you when signing the contract.
 The supplier can then take certain steps instead of you, which may accelerate the whole supplier switching process, not least thanks to the supplier’s greater experience.

-The supplier switching process takes one to three months, depending on the periods of notice in the case of contracts signed for an indefinite term, and also longer intervals of time in the case of terminating fixed-term contracts.
+The supplier switching process takes one to three months, depending on the notice period in the case of contracts signed for an indefinite term, and also longer in case of terminating fixed-term contracts.

-If you elect not to grant a power of attorney for representation in the supplier switching process, you will have to handle the entire process all by yourself.
+If you choose not to grant a power of attorney for representation in the supplier switching process, you will have to handle the entire process all by yourself (e.g. submitting the notice for termination of the contract etc.).

 Contract signing

 Once you have selected your new supplier you must sign a contract for bundled supply services with the supplier.
-Before the definitive signing of the contract, ask the supplier to provide you with the draft contract well in advance, the applicable price list, and the applicable business terms and conditions (we strongly recommend that you read these documents again and thoroughly).
-The price list and the business terms and conditions must be part of the contract.
+Before signing of the contract, ask the supplier to provide you with the draft of the contract, the applicable price list and the applicable terms and conditions well in advance (we strongly recommend that you read these documents thoroughly).
+The price list and the terms and conditions must be attached to the contract (the contract may contain an incorporation clause).

 Supply from the new supplier

-It is then advisable that you take your own meter read as at the supplier change date and report it to the relevant distribution system operator (within five business days from the supplier change).
-Thereupon you will receive the final billing of your consumption, whereby your obligations with the old supplier are settled once the relevant payment is made.
+It is then advisable that you report a self-reading of the meter to the relevant distribution system operator (within five business days from the day of switching).
+Thereupon you will receive the final bill, which will settle your obligations with the original supplier.

-Whenever you receive an energy supply bill from your supplier do check the whole bill, primarily to see whether the agreed business terms and prices have been kept.
+Whenever you receive an energy supply bill from your supplier, it is advisable to check the whole bill, primarily to see whether the agreed terms and price were met.

 Your bank payments for energy must be redirected to the new supplier’s bank account.